Last Updated on September 15, 2020 by JaimeSays

 This past weekend, I hosted my very first wine tasting at our new house.
 When I first walked through the home with my realtor, I knew it was going to be great for entertaining.
 While we haven’t had a proper housewarming, we started things out with a bang this weekend with a blind wine tasting party at home.

 To be honest, my husband and I had a lot of fun and I think our guests did too.
 As someone who has gone to many wine tasting events but never an intimate wine tasting party, this was a test run for a larger event in the near future (more about that next month.)
 I invited some of my husband and my closest friends, only enough that could comfortably sit around our dining room table, and put together a plan.

 Step One: Choose a Theme for your At Home Wine Tasting Party

 While my main goal was to have friends over to our new house, my secondary goal was to find a wine my husband would like.
 He does not drink wine.
 He doesn’t even drink the easy at home cocktails that I make!
 That’s why I have investigated all the ways to save wine for later, because I’m the only one imbibing.
 With the warmth of summer and the lack of tannins, I decided on a simple white wine theme.
 Not a specific grape, not a specific country, just white wine.
 I didn’t give any price points, just no blends and no bubbles.

 Step Three: Feed Your Guests

 Don’t make the mistake of providing a few small snacks for your guests.
 People will be tasting anywhere from 5-20 wines depending on your guest list, and they need to have full bellies.
-No one wants to get sick or drunk after 3 tastings because they did not eat enough.
-I serve a full dinner ahead of the wine tasting to make sure that the alcohol doesn’t get to anyone’s head too soon.
+No one wants to get sick or drunk after three tastings because they did not eat enough.
+I serve a full dinner ahead of my wine tastings.
+This ensures that the alcohol doesn’t get to anyone’s head too soon.
 Avoid anything too spicy or heavily seasoned, or communicate with your caterer to make sure the food and wine is appropriately paired.